 Wearing specifically designed wrist braces can provide relief in the short term.
 Although using it won’t get rid of carpal tunnel syndrome, symptoms such as pain and swelling may ease.
 The brace will usually fit over the wrist and have a straight metal bar to restrict movement.

 This brace should not be worn constantly during the day as the muscles around the hand and wrist can deteriorate.
 Instead, it should be worn at night time when carpal tunnel syndrome tends to flare up during this period.
-By stabilising the wrist, the aim is to reduce the compression of the median nerve.
+By stabilizing the wrist, the aim is to reduce the compression of the median nerve.

 Manual therapy encompasses specific hands-on techniques such as soft tissue massage, myofascial release and joint mobilisations.
 These target specific areas that are directly and indirectly affected to relieve carpal tunnel symptoms.
 The goal of manual therapy is to help take the pressure off the median nerve by loosening tight muscles and stiff joints.
 Similar to electrophysiological options, these should only be considered for short-term management.